 I just finished my third way of St. James by bike, the french way.
-This was the first time that I am able to finish without too much incidents, as I been practice a lot this sport and others like golf using an impact screen for this.
-So this is my experience in the bike
+This was the first time that I am able to finish without too much incidents, so I’m telling my experience.

 In the last years I have done these:

 - Northern way (Camino del norte): It is the prettiest but the most difficult, with lots of slopes.
 I made Irun-Santiago in 13 days, but I had lots of mechanical problems with my bike and I suffered the rain.
 It was August and hostels were always full, so I made it from camping to camping.

 - Silver way (Vía de la Plata): I made it in July starting from Seville, it was too hot, and it is very easy to run out of water.
 I drank 7 liters of water per day.
 There aren’t fountains in the way and there are very long sections without bars or shops.
 I fell ill and I had to go back home from Salamanca.

 - French way (Camino francés): It is he easiest but it is crowded.
 I just made Pamplona-Santiago in 8 days.
 I made it in June and there was enough room in hostels and the climate was pretty favorable.

 I followed always the Eroski guide, but it is in spanish: http://caminodesantiago.consumer.es/.
 I also used the GPX Viewer android app with tracks downloaded from Wikiloc to help when I get lost.